CHAPTER Rev 2400

 (b)

-Short period returns shall be filed by the 15th day following the close
+Short period returns shall be completed and filed by the 15th day

-(2) The fourth month for all other entities.
+(2) The fourth month for combined groups and all

 (a)